 As we’ve discussed, emphysema is a COPD.
 It targets the air sacs of the lungs, damaging the walls and causing enlargement.
 Your breathing tubes are also affected, with the attachments that hold them open being destroyed.
 This results in the collapse of the breathing tubes when you breathe out.

 The main cause of lung conditions such as emphysema is smoking.
-The chances of being diagnosed increases the more and longer you smoke.
+The chance of being diagnosed increases the more and longer you smoke.
 In fact, according to Chest Foundation, around one in five people who smoke at least a pack or more of cigarettes each day for at least 10 years will develop a COPD.

 The harmful chemicals can damage the lining of your lungs and airways, consequently causing them to become inflamed, damaged and narrowed.
 Smoking is thought to be responsible for around nine in every 10 cases.